suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0202-Manage Azure AD device registration.md

 8. Verify that the **Join Type** is listed as **Microsoft Entra registered** and that the owner is **Joni Sherman**.

-   Notice that the device is Azure AD registered, NOT Azure AD joined.
-Azure AD registered devices are typically devices that cannot be Azure AD joined, or devices that are personally owned by the user.
+   Notice that the device is Microsoft Entra registered, NOT Microsoft Entra joined.
+Entra registered devices are typically devices that cannot be Entra joined, or devices that are personally owned by the user.
 Registering a device will provide access to Cloud based resources.

 9. Close Microsoft Edge.